statsig-io/docs/docs/integrations/slack.md

 ## Overview

-The Statsig Slack integration allows you to receive Statsig project updates such as when a gate has been edited as well as personal notifications similar to those you receive on Console.
+The Statsig integration for Slack allows you to receive Statsig project updates such as when a gate has been edited as well as personal notifications similar to those you receive on Console.

 ![image](https://github.com/statsig-io/docs/assets/111380336/5f50b18e-9ad9-4477-879a-dc33bb1d135c)
 ![image](https://github.com/statsig-io/docs/assets/111380336/8ebaaf3e-9fb9-477c-be1d-17275690ab56)